 There is no time limit for a student to complete a Keystone Exam.
-Each Keystone Exam should take the typical student 2 to 3.5 hours to complete.
-Each module (or Test Session) of the Keystone Exam should take 1 to 1.5 hours to complete.
+Each Keystone Exam should take the typical student 2 to 3 hours to complete.
+There are two modules on each test, and each module (or Test Session) of the Keystone Exam should take 1 to 1.5 hours to complete.
 Districts may select to administer the entire Keystone Exam at once or do each module on separate, consecutive days.